 When you don’t budget for expected & unexpected expenses, it’s like trying to finish a puzzle without all of the pieces.
 You know something is missing but you can’t put your finger on it.
-And, this can lead to disagreements in your marriage.
+And, this can lead to stress and frustration.
 When you put money into separate savings accounts every month to prepare for expected & unexpected expenses, it’s like fitting together another puzzle piece, bringing clarity to your overall financial picture.

 With this new budgeting system, every month starts to look the same.
 Your paycheck comes in and you pay the bills that are associated with that pay period.
 You transfer money to a spending account like you are paying a bill and only use that spending account for day-to-day expenses.
 You save for upcoming expenses in separate savings accounts, each with a specific purpose.

-And here’s the best part…when you implement these steps, your marriage is stronger, more connected and full of possibilities.
-You experience, maybe for the first time, being on the same page about money with your spouse.
-How would that feel?
-What can you do now?
-I have seen clients switch careers, buy new homes, invest for retirement, start businesses, travel, send their kids to college and more.
-What do you want to see possible in your couple’s future?
+And here’s the best part…when you implement these steps, you start to see your life with newfound clarity.
+Opportunities that had appeared impossible now seem within reach.
+In eight years of coaching, I’ve seen clients switch careers, buy new homes, invest for retirement, start businesses, travel, send their kids to college and more.
+What do you want to see possible in your future?

 Are you ready to take your budget from surviving to thriving?
-If so, join me for a free live budgeting workshop!
-Register here: https://amyscottcoaching.com/events/.
+If so, access my free budgeting video: “3 Simple Steps to Uplevel Your Budget!”